• Skip to primary navigation

 Both brands emphasize functionality in their design.

-The glasses are made from high-quality crystal or lead-free glass, ensuring durability and improving presentation.
+The glasses are made from high-quality crystal or lead-free glass, making sure durability and improving presentation.

 They also have sturdy bases to avoid tipping during swirling.